 Ask any woman in her third trimester who can’t get comfortable, while suffering insomnia and heartburn at 3am, if she’d like a cuddle and you will likely get your head bitten off.

-Yes, yes, we are all aglow at some stage on our journey of growing a new life, but there comes a point where this fades to just being over it and feeling like a beached whale, only with itchy skin.
+Yes, yes, some of us get to enjoy the luxury of glowing while on our pregnancy journey, quietly thrilled at the wonder of it all.
+But there comes a point where this fades to just being over it and feeling like a beached whale, with itchy skin.

 Give us space